Kubessandra/KubeStack/CONTRIBUTING.md

 If you enter the wrong version, or if the required node version changes, pnpm will throw errors until you make the apropriate changes.

 > :information_source: Using the `pnpm env` command, pnpm will resolve a separate node instance from the one you installed on your system.
 Note that the _pnpm_ version will be used for dependencies resolution **aswell** as for scripts.

-### Ory CLI

-For authentication, the [KubeStack](https://github.com/Kubessandra/KubeStack) uses [Ory](https://www.ory.sh/docs/welcome).

-In order to be run locally, Ory relies on it's CLI to create a proxy tunnel to the API.

-Install the CLI through the [official documentation page](https://www.ory.sh/docs/getting-started/local-development).

-Once installed, you will need an account and a project.
-To do so, follow the [official guide](https://www.ory.sh/docs/guides/cli/cli-basics#create-ory-network-account-and-project).
-You should end up using `ory auth` to create / log-in to an account, and `ory create project` to create a new project if needed.
-You then should be shown some metadata about your project, in particular the project's `SLUG`, which should be inserted as the `ORY_PROJECT_SLUG` env variable.

-If any of these informations / steps is missing, the app will fail to start.

-> :information_source: Authentication and project-creation can also be done using the console at [console.ory.sh](https://console.ory.sh/).

 ### Environment variables.